Burgestrand/spotify/README.markdown

 Given a version `X.Y.Z`, each segment corresponds to:

 - X reflects supported libspotify version (0.0.7 => 7)
-- Y is increased **only** on non-backwards-compatible changes
+- Y is increased **only** on non-backwards-compatible bug fixes or feature additions
-- Z is increased on backwards-compatible changes
+- Z is increased on backwards-compatible bug fixes or feature additions

 When X increases (support for new libspotify versions) there are **no guarantees** of backwards-compatibility.